 The next plugin in the rack was a Doubler.
-What a Doubler does, is it splits the vocals and depending on how it is set, can be made to sound barely noticeable or like 2 separate voices.
-Or, somewhere in between.
-The use of this plugin is very subjective, as far as how or if you want to apply it.
+What a Doubler does, is it splits the vocals and depending on how it is set can be barely noticeable or sound like 2 separate voices.
+The use of this plugin is very subjective, as far as how or if, you want to apply it.
 In the first remix, I used it very sparingly, primarily to thicken the vocals and add some left-right dimension.
 I altered the tuning slightly so that the two voices would have some definition and wouldn’t sound like two voices, one on top of the other.
 For the same reason, I retarded and advanced the delay on each element.
-Again, my goal was to bring the vocals to the forefront and give the song some character.
-If your old enough to remember, Crimson and Clover by Tommy James and the Shondells, you should understand my point.
-Their is no absolute right or wrong way of doing things but their are proven successful guidelines that one may choose or not choose to follow.
+Again, my goal was to bring the vocals to the forefront.

 Finally, the last plugin in the rack, the Renaissance Reverb, was used.
 In the original mix, a common bus reverb was used.
-I removed the Lead Vocal send to this bus and inserted the Renaissance Reverb because I wanted the lead vocals to have a plate reverb primarily to get it out of the wash from the reverb of the other tracks.
-By using a plate reverb, I am able to control the frequencies and amount of effect at those frequencies.
-My intent was to add some reverb but not too much, since as mentioned earlier the overall character of the entire mix was dry, possibly with the exception of the snare drum, in which I detected a gated reverb.
-By using a different reverb on the Lead Vocal, I could set it to work primarily on the upper mid-range of Sophia’s voice and by controlling the time and depth, bring her upfront, where I thought is should be for this song.
-Thus, the rest of the mix, sharing the reverb bus, would be unaffected by the additional vocal processing.
+I removed the track send to this bus and inserted the Renaissance Reverb because I wanted the lead vocals to have a plate reverb, primarily to get it out of the wash from the reverb of the other tracks, though, as mentioned, despite its presence, the mix was dry overall.
+By using the plate reverb, I could set it to work primarily on the upper mid-range of Sophia’s voice and by controlling the time and depth, bring her upfront, where I thought it should be for this song.

 Sysop, Mad Musicians for Hire It’s about the music…